aNnAm2606/Physics-II-RacingGame/README.md

 To win the game you have to do 3 laps under 4 minutes.
 The game has obsticles, and different textures, such as road and grass.
 When on grass the car will move slower, as grass has more friction.
+Game has gravity, friction (as mentioned above) and impulse forces implemented.
+When the car falls off the track it returns to the last tiles it was on.
+Game includes platforms that boost cars speed.

 Some of the bugs encountered: